na-na-hi/renget/archive/SwitchTerminology.md

 #####Atmosphere
 ***
-A free and open source CFW created by [ReSwitched](https://github.com/reswitched).
+A free and open source CFW created and maintained by [SciresM](https://github.com/SciresM) and [other contributors](https://github.com/Atmosphere-NX/Atmosphere/graphs/contributors).

 #####SXOS
 ***